In Best Ball, simply picking the right players is not a realistic strategy. We also need to consider the implications of the no-transaction format.

 Recommendation: Take 2-3

-When deciding whether to take two or three QBs, keep draft capital in mind.
+When deciding whether to take two or three QBs, keep draft capital and weekly ceiling in mind.
 If you do invest in QB in the first six rounds, we recommend skewing toward 2-QB builds.
-A 2-QB roster of Dak Prescott and Joe Burrow is correct since Dak is an early-round QB.
-But a 2-QB roster of Ben Roethlisberger and Ryan Tannehill is not recommended as they are both late-round QBs.
-We’d want to add a Burrow or Bridgewater type to that for a 3-QB construction.
+A 2-QB roster of Lamar Jackson and Joe Burrow is correct since Lamar is an early-round QB.
+But a 2-QB roster of Ben Roethlisberger and Baker Mayfield is not recommended as they are both late-round QBs with limited rushing upside.